DroverLtd/cazoo-code-challenge/README.md

 We buy only the best used cars and we lovingly recondition every single one to the highest standards.
 You can have your car delivered or collect it in as little as 72 hours and we give you up to 7 days to get to know your Cazoo car.
 If you change your mind, we'll collect it and give you a full refund.

 We provide better selection, value, quality and convenience to give you total peace of mind when buying a used car.
 We think you should be able to simply and seamlessly purchase a used car entirely online much like buying any other product today.

+We’re data-driven, big on collaboration and we drive fast (not literally) but we move at speed and have fun doing so.
+We’re obsessed with providing an exceptional experience for every customer - it’s at the core of everything we do.

 ## Cars
 As you know Cazoo is an online marketplace to buy or to subscribe cars, and as you expect we try to have as much cars as we can on our platform.
 For this challenge we want you to implement a simple frontend to create, update and list cars.